SubroBlack/RatingApp/README.md

 ## Rate APP

-WebApp focused on reviewing the Items and Services by the Customers on the Front Desk of the Service Provider.

-- The App enables customers to Rate and Comment on the Items/Services in User Mode
+### Get Feedback from your in-store customers

+### Check the viability of new addition in your service in trial period

+### Monitor the customer service

+### Get feedbacks for daily specials

+## Features:

-- The App Menu opens with the click on the burger menu on the top right corner.
+- The App Menu opens with the click on the burger menu on the top left corner.
-- Successful SignIn leads to the User mode
+- User Registration and Login
+- User Mode and Admin Modes are accessed from the App Menu
 - Posting Reviews and Rates is possible from User Mode on the Home Page
-- Admin Mode can be entered by clicking the Admin Mode on the Menu Bar and entering the admin pin
-- Adding and Editing Items for Review, checking the Rates and Reviews received and Editing the Profile can be Done from the Dashboard
+- Adding and Editing Items for Review/Ratings from the Dashboard
+- Checking the Rates and Reviews received and Editing the Profile from DashBoard

 ## Running the Project